udexon/GOEHDOM/3_Phase_Dystopia.md

 - Bourgeois will kill proletariat by war or controlled genocide, to acquire land, mines, resources on land and sea.

 - Finally, human proletariat  are extinguished.
 Then bourgeois human and robot class war begins.
-They may improvise or invent human-robot religions, for ease of motivating voters (politics) and mobilization.
+They may improvise or invent human-robot religions (political ideologies), for ease of motivating voters (politics) and mobilization.

+:: Android and DJI drone Population;  only advantageous before;

 - Populous cities first.

-:: Android and DJI drone Population;  only advantageous before;